nihirash/cerberus-w65c02s-basic/README.md

  * Tokens name table extended to 512 bytes(was 256 before).

  * RAM test will check memory from `RAMSTART2` up to `RAMEND`.

+ * Token table was extended.
+My article about [this modification](https://nihirash.net/posts/extending-token-table-msbasic6502/)

 ### Terminal extensions